distributed-lab/financial-internet/en/01-about-dl.md

 in 2015—through conducting research and knowledge sharing.

 The closest goal is digitization (tokenization) of asset management systems.
-To make this happen we created a framework called TokenD (https://tokend.io/)—therefore since 2018, we became entirely a product company.
+To make this happen we created a framework called TokenD (https://tokend.io/) — therefore since 2018, we became entirely a product company.
 We see our product as a white label processing center for digital assets or, you could say, “Wordpress” for digitization.
 Our framework is needed to build your own systems faster, cheaper and safer than ever before.
 It appeared as a consequence of years of work on different projects that, as we then realized, were essentially asking for the same thing.
 This “thing” is an